JuPfu/hub75/README.md

 ## How to Use a 64×32 HUB75 Matrix Panel

-The Hub75 driver is designed for 64×64 panels, but it also supports **64×32 panels** (half the height).
+The Hub75 driver is designed for 64×64 panels, but it also supports **64×32 panels** (half the height) and other panel dimensions.
-The electrical connections are identical — the difference lies in how rows are addressed and how the frame buffer is filled.
+The electrical connections for 64x32 panels are nearly identical to 64x64 panels — the difference lies in how rows are addressed and how the frame buffer is filled.

 ### Wiring

-Use the same pin definitions as for a 64×64 panel, **except** for the `ROWSEL_N_PINS` definition which must be changed to `4` (A0–A3).
+In file `hub75_driver.cpp` use the same pin definitions as for a 64×64 panel, **except** for the `ROWSEL_N_PINS` definition which must be changed to `4` (A0–A3).
 Address line **A4 is not connected**.

    ```cpp